PecanProject/bety/Data-Entry-Workflow-for-the-Biofuel-Ecophysiological-Traits-and-Yields-Database-(BETYdb).md

 ### <a id="Section_2.2"></a> 2.2 Adding and annotating papers (Project Managers)

-The ’tag’ field associated with each paper can be used to further separate papers, for example by species, or the type of data (’trait’, ’yield’, ’photosynthesis’) that they contain.
+The ’tag’ field associated with each paper can be used to further separate papers [for example, by species, or the type of data (’trait’, ’yield’, ’photosynthesis’) that they contain].
 When naming a group, tag folders so that instructions for a technician would include the folder and the tag to look for, e.g. "please enter data from projectx" or "please enter data from papers tagged y from project x".